 4. Set Free Alaska, Wasilla, Alaska

-The drug treatment program runs for five to eight months, during which time the children of women in treatment may receive mental and behavioral health counseling.
+The rehab program lasts from five to eight months, during which time the children of women in treatment may receive mental and behavioral health counseling.

 Other treatment services include: